What is Resource Capacity Planning in Project Management?

 Develop scenarios that account for varying costs, helping to create a more accurate budget for resource allocation.

 Look backwards as well as forwards.
 Dive into the details of previous projects to understand what worked well and what didn't.
-Analyse tasks that took more time than anticipated and learn from past deviations to improve future resource planning.
+Analyze tasks that took more time than anticipated and learn from past deviations to improve future resource planning.

-Step 3: Centralize demand and collaborative resource planning
+Step 3: Centralize Demand and Collaborative Resource Planning

 Allow colleagues to choose projects and express their preferences for specific skills or tasks.